One Size Does Not Fit All: Why Are There 30, 60 and 90-Day Rehab Programs?You are here:

 Imagine two people with broken bones are in the waiting area of the emergency room.
-One of them, an elderly man, fell and broke his hip.
+One of them, an older man, fell and broke his hip.
 The other, a young girl, took a rough fall playing soccer and fractured her forearm.
-Both are in considerable pain and in need of treatment.
+Both are in considerable pain and need treatment.

-Medical professionals need to carefully evaluate each individual in order to develop treatment plans that will help these patients heal while minimizing their risk of re-injury, and the same is true when patients need help recovering from addiction.
+Medical professionals must carefully evaluate each individual to develop treatment plans to heal while minimizing their re-injury risk.
+The same is true when patients need help recovering from addiction.

 What Happens in 30-Day Inpatient Drug Rehab